 There are three ways that heat transfers from a heating element: convection, conduction and radiation.
 Convection is when heat is transferred via a liquid or gas (such as the hot air in an oven).
 Conduction is when heat is directly transferred from surface to surface (such as a pancake on a hot griddle).
-Radiation doesn't require any physical contact at all; the heat is transferred by electromagnetic waves in the same way that the sun heats the earth.
-A halogen cooktop uses the radiation from a halogen bulb under a ceramic glass surface to heat food.
+Radiation doesn't require any physical contact at all; the heat is transferred by electromagnetic waves in the same way that the sun heats the Earth.

-Halogen cooktops use powerful bulbs filled with a halogen gas like bromine or iodine to create radiant heat, which heats the ceramic glass.
+Gas and electric cooktops rely on a combination of convection and conduction, whereas a halogen cooktop uses the radiation from a halogen bulb under a ceramic glass surface to heat food.
+These powerful bulbs are filled with a halogen gas like bromine or iodine to create radiant heat, which heats the ceramic glass.
 The food cooks as a result of both the conduction between the ceramic cooktop and the pot, and also the direct radiation from the bulb itself.
 The halogen bulbs last far longer than typical incandescent bulbs.

 Stan Mack is a business writer specializing in finance, business ethics and human resources.
 His work has appeared in the online editions of the "Houston Chronicle" and "USA Today," among other outlets.
 Mack studied philosophy and economics at the University of Memphis.